akbartus/WebAR-Coloring/README.md

 </html>
 ```

+### **Texture Mapping**
+On the back of web AR coloring the following occurs:
+1. 3D model texture map is prepated, which is used as image target and texture of 3D model.
+2. Webcamera video frame is taken.
+3. It is passed over to OpenCV algorithm, which segments a rectangular/square region, which contains 4 corners (i.e. this is how image targets on white physical papers/documents are segmented).
+4. Segmented region, i.e. rectangle/square texture is set on 3D model.

+Texture mapping represents an important step in making sure that web AR coloring works as intended.
+Depending on the complexity of a 3D model as well as result to be achieved various texture mapping methods can be applied.
+I suggest to use Blender to prepare 3D model with texture map.

+The following video tutorials can be used to map texture:

 ### **Tech Stack**
 The web AR coloring is powered by AFrame, Three.js and OpenCV.js and web AR libraries as MindAR.js, AR.js, SimpleAR.
 The 3D model of the raccoon was taken from MindAR.js repository.